Club Atlético Ituzaingó

 Club Atlético Ituzaingó is an Argentine football club based in Ituzaingó, Buenos Aires.
-The team currently plays in Primera C, the regionalised fourth division of the Argentine football league system.
+The team currently plays in Primera B, the regionalised fourth division of the Argentine football league system.

 Ituzaingó has mainly played in the 3rd and 4th divisions of Argentine football.
 Its highest ever league position came in 1992–93 when the squad finished in 17th place in the 2nd division.